willcordeiro/willcordeiro/README.md

 ## Hi, I'm William and I'm a full stack developer!
 I can and love to create pages and web applications with enthusiasm and competence.

 I'm very eager to learn more as a developer and I'm always ready for a challenge.
-You can take a look at my projects on my portfolio and GitHub below to see my skills as a web developer.
+You can take a look at my projects on my portfolio below to see my skills as a web developer.

 Feel free to contact me for any inquires that you may have or new professional opportunities!